 Works as the link between the film or TV production team, which shoots the live-action footage, and the VFX studio that does the visual effects.
-The role of a VFX editor varies depending on whether they are in-house (employed by the studio) or client-side (employed by the film or TV production company).
-Client-side VFX editors work on set, while the live-action footage is being shot.
+The role of a VFX editor varies depending on whether they are in-house (employed by the studio) or client-side (employed by the film or Client-side VFX editors work on set, while the live-action footage is being shot.
 They check everything is being captured in a way that makes it possible for the VFX to be created and integrated effectively.
-In-house VFX editors work closely with client-side VFX editors and are also responsible for ensuring that the VFX artists at the VFX studio have everything that they need to create their work. a car bursting into flames or an animated figure.
-TDs write the rules, in code, for the way water moves when a dam bursts or how light reflects on glass.
-Both require a blend of art and science, technology, engineering and maths (STEM) skills, but more art is needed for artist roles and more STEM is needed for the TD roles.
-Programmers Programmers are needed to create new software tools to produce better VEX, such as more convincing explosions, fur or Data input/output (I/O) technician Responsible for organising, transferring and storing the computer files and data for a VFX production company.
+In-house VFX editors work closely with client-side VFX editors and are also responsible for ensuring that the VFX artists at the VFX studio have everything that they need to create their work.
+Data input/output (I/O) technician Responsible for organising, transferring and storing the computer files and data for a VFX production company.
 Data I/O technicians manage the computer storage and retrieval systems, including company hard drives.
 They ensure that the transferring and storing of data is done securely and that files are encrypted wherever necessary.
 Runner - entry level Supports everyone in the VFX studio.
 Runners do a variety of jobs.
 They deliver materials and messages between departments.
 They organise meetings and schedules.
 They keep the office clean and tidy and might work on reception or be responsible for locking up.
 They also make a lot of tea and coffee.
 Runners are well placed to observe experienced professionals, ask questions and build their knowledge.
 Pre-production Concept artist Creates artwork to inspire the look of the VFX in a film or TV production.
-Concept artists are the first to draw the characters or creatures and environments as well as vehicles props and buildings.
+Concept artists are the first to draw the characters or creatures and environments as well as vehicles, props and buildings.
 They begin with a brief, which might be a script, or the original concept of a film as told by its filmmaker.
 Their work is used help other members of a production, or in the VFX pipeline, to have a shared vision.

-Previsualisation (previs) artist Helps to plan what a film is going to look like.
+to look like.
 Previs is the process of visualising a scene before creating it.
 Previs artists usually start with a 2D storyboard or imagery from a concept artist.
 They create draft versions of the different moving image sequences and they put it all together using their compositing and editing skills.
 This is used to map out how the VFX will fit into a live-action scene.
-On-set VFX supervisor In charge of the whole VFX project.
+VFX supervisor In charge of the whole VFX project.
+They manage the VFX pipeline, including all the VFX artists who work in the process.
+They have ultimate responsibility for all the VFX elements produced for a project by their company or studio.
+They are therefore ultimately responsible for the relationship between a VFX studio and the director or producer of the film or TV programme.
+They continue to lead when a film is being put together in post-production.